bustoutsolutions/siesta/Examples/GithubBrowser/README.md

 # Siesta Example Project

-This app allows you to type a Github username and see the user’s name, avator, and repos.
+This app allows you to type a Github username and see the user’s name, avatar, and repos.

 This is a simple app, and intentionally minimizes things outside of Siesta’s purview: no models, minimal functionality, and bare bones UI.
 (Well, there is the gratuitous use of the Siesta color scheme!)